qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 #.
 Click **[OK]**

-In the example above (default) QGIS places a copyright symbol followed by the date in the lower right hand corner of the map canvas.
+In the example above (default) |qg| places a copyright symbol followed by the date in the lower right hand corner of the map canvas.